axinc-ai/ailia-models/super_resolution/real-esrgan/README.md

 $ python3 real_esrgan.py
 ```

-You can also use an anime-specific super-resolution model by adding the -m RealESRGAN_anime option.
+You can also use an anime-specific super-resolution model by adding the -m RealESRGAN_anime or RealESRGAN_anime_v3 option.

 ```bash
 $ python3 real_esrgan.py -m RealESRGAN_anime -i input_anime.jpg -s output_anime.jpg